 - Cinnamon Air also connects the city by Air Taxi.

-- There are kinds of hotels, from basic to boutique ones.
-I stayed at Amaranthe Bay, which is close to Uppuveli beach.
+- There are different kinds of hotels, from basic to boutique ones.
+I stayed at Amaranthe Bay, which is close to Uppuveli Beach.

-- Photography is not allowed inside the temples, but most other places it is allowed.
+- Photography is not allowed inside the temples, but in most other places it is allowed.

 - You need 2-3 days for the places to visit in Trincomalee comfortably.
-However, if you are rushed, you can do it in a day also.
+However, if you are rushed, you can do it in a day.